A 2024 comp review

 Below is a comparison of our best acceleration event time from 2024 back to 2022 (top to bottom), showing the results of progressively lighter cars and incremental traction/launch control improvements, with 2022 having no implementation at all.
 Each year was almost exactly half a second faster than the last.

-We re-ran our endurance simulation and it suggested the best way to score maximum efficiency points (which balance pure efficiency with lap time, whereas endurance points are purely based on lap time) was with a 9kW power limit.
-This didn't consider the hill at Calder Park though so to give us some margin we went with 12.
-With no regard to total finishing time, the goal was purely to drive as smoothly as possible, targeting minimum lost speed and thanks to barely getting above 40kph, going for minimum distance instead of anything resembling a racing line was the better option.
-Toe was set to 0 all around and pressures kept reasonably high.
 I was the second driver, and for my first time driving on the main track at any FSAE competition, this was about as calm of an introduction as you could get.
-Unfortunately it was so calm it was hard to keep focused and I did roll right through the main straight slaloms on one occasion, costing us a 20s penalty.
-In the end it was still enough to score us 2nd in efficiency, and somehow not last in the endurance part of the scoring.
-As expected we ended up 10th overall, but with two 2nd-place trophies.
-A lot of what-if's, but still a very satisfying end to my time on the team.
-Cue the afterparty.
+Unfortunately it was so calm it was hard to keep focused and I rolled right through the main straight slaloms on one occasion, costing us a 20s penalty.
+In the end it was still enough to score us 2nd in efficiency, and amazingly still mid-field in the endurance part of the scoring, albeit with several DNS/DNFs from other teams.
+As predicted, we ended up 10th overall, and went home with two 2nd-place trophies.
+There were a lot of what-ifs regarding this competition, but it was still a very satisfying end to my time on the team.